AI-Powered Database Migrations with Bani's MCP Server

 You might say: “Exclude the audit_logs table and rename the users table to app_users in the target.”

-Step 5: Preview
+Step 5: Save and run

 Security model